Divyam07and10/Fastapi_Youtube_Downloader/README.md

 ---

-This is the full content for your `README.md` file.
-It explains the purpose of the project, installation instructions, how to use it, and gives details about the available endpoints.

 # FastAPI YouTube Downloader

 A full-featured, YouTube Downloader API built using FastAPI.
 It supports video/audio downloads, metadata extraction, background processing via Celery, Redis-based rate limiting, and more.